CSS-IT/python-email-autoresponder/README.md

 To run it you'll only need  **python3**.

+### Important Notes on Passwords

+This script supports strong passwords with special characters.
+The configuration file uses raw parsing, so you can use any characters in your passwords including `%`, `$`, `@`, etc. without escaping.

 ### Installation

 To install, simply download a copy of the project (see screenshot below) and extract it to whatever folder you like.